sanjay-munde/Smart-Attendance-System-Using-Face-Recognition/README.md

 This comprehensive deployment guide will help you get the Smart Attendance System up and running on your local machine, ensuring that you're able to make full use of its features.
 ```

-You can replace your existing README.md content with this version to provide a detailed and comprehensive guide to users for setting up and deploying your Smart Attendance System Using Face Recognition project.